shape curve banner Trusts Banner

 If you use a Will Trust and your partner dies, you, as the surviving spouse, retain a right to live in the house.
 If you need to move into residential care, only your share is assessed by the local authority.
 The part owned by the trust is not counted.
-In this way it is protected from care home costs.
-Government rules (Charging for Residential Accommodation Guide) suggest that this arrangement will not be contested as ‘deliberate deprivation’, meaning that you have deliberately split your assets to avoid paying high care home fees.
+In this way, it is protected from care home costs.
+Government rules (Charging for Residential Accommodation Guide) suggest that this arrangement will not be contested as ‘deliberate deprivation’.

 Another reason for setting up a Will Trust is to avoid ‘sideways disinheritance’.
 This occurs when the first partner dies, leaving children from the marriage who might reasonably expect to inherit some of the family estate in due course.

-If the surviving partner remarries and fails to make provision for their children in a new will, there’s a risk that everything will go to their new spouse instead.
+If the surviving partner remarries and fails to make provision for their children in their new will, there’s a risk that everything will go to their new spouse instead.

 Lifetime Trusts